johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

    that owns the SVCB record (e.g., dnsprovider.com for _dns.ns.dnsprovider.com).

-   * If validation succeeds: The OTS Hint is considered a **trusted signal**.
+   * If validation succeeds: The DTS Hint is considered a **trusted signal**.
 The resolver MAY then use all the transport signals provided in the SVCB record when deciding on alternative transport choices for subsequent queries to that specific authoritative